What is Essiac Tea?

 The first symptom presented by these persons was a high level of iron in the body, which seemed to be related to taking the essiac tea.
 Once the person stopped taking essiac, their blood iron levels began to return to normal.
-(I emphasize that I have not seen any information regarding the amount of undiluted tea this person took each day, nor have I questioned this person in-depth myself.

 Iron is present in Burdock root (Arctium lappa) in rather substantial amounts, with Slippery Elm inner bark (Ulmus fulva/rubra) and Turkey Rhubarb (Rheum palmatum) containing lesser amounts.
 Root and woody parts of plants may hold higher levels of many constituents than the leafy, above ground portions – specifically many minerals.
 These levels can fluctuate from place of harvest, each plant, time of harvest, etc. Many factors play a role including the actual “health” of the soil and water used.

 It should also be taken into consideration, when looking at the amount of potential iron contained in essiac, that your diet can play an important role as well in the total iron you are taking into your body.
 The food items that are said to be good sources of iron are: liver, meat, eggs, whole grains, enriched breads and cereals, dark green vegetables, legumes, nuts and the use of iron cookware.
 Another factor which should be considered is that absorption controls the availability of iron in your body, which is favored by acidity, and some vitamins.
 It is hindered or reduced by stomach acid, infection and losses through the gastrointestinal tract such as diarrhea.